The Greater Mekong Subregion (GMS) Economic Cooperation Program Strategic Framework 2030

-In September 2017, the 22nd Ministerial Conference in Ha Noi, Viet Nam endorsed the GMS Regional Investment Framework 2022 to support the Ha Noi Action Plan.
+The 22nd Ministerial Conference in Ha Noi, Viet Nam, held in September 2017, endorsed the GMS Regional Investment Framework 2022 to support the Ha Noi Action Plan.
 This medium-term pipeline of priority projects consolidates and expands the current Regional Investment Framework (2013–2022).

 On 31 March 2018, the 6th GMS Summit of Leaders in Ha Noi adopted the Ha Noi Action Plan and the Regional Investment Framework 2022, which provides the medium-term pipeline of priority projects in the subregion.